 It seems that Pray For Sound are surprisingly unhampered by the loss of their third guitar player.
 Many of the parts that were originally conceived for Chris were converted to analog synthesizers which enhance the still fantastic interplay of guitars which is still very essential to the sound of this band.
 The presence of beats and synths is also a beaten track for this band but they have expanded its use even further, letting in influences from pop and EDM genres into their writing.

-Highlights include the techno stylings in Steve Aliperta’s drumming on the title track as well as the subtle synthesizer embellishments near the end of “Talus”, but there are many more moments that portray the influence of contemporary pop music that blend perfectly with the chord progressions and rhythm changes subtly nod to moments on their previous records.
+Highlights include the techno stylings in Steve Aliperta’s drumming on the title track as well as the subtle synthesizer embellishments near the end of “Talus”, but there are many more moments that portray the influence of contemporary pop music that blend perfectly with the chord progressions and rhythm changes, which nevertheless contain unequivocal references to their previous records.
 For example “Wren” functions as an intro to “The Canyon” by mirroring its chord progression, similar to “The Light in Your Eyes”/“Anything Can Be” on Everything Is Beautiful, while the intro to “The Mountain” perfectly captures the atmosphere of acoustic album Waiting Room, expanding its ambient qualities to a full band sound.

 As such Pray For Sound prove to have a compositional style that is instantly recognisable and which they can apply to any material without making it sound tired or worn out.
 This album bears the mark of maturity with the freshness of youth, and this is what makes Waves such a pleasure to listen to—its sophistication is subtle yet discernible.
 With Waves, Pray For Sound managed to turn their setbacks into steps forward, presenting an album that sees them surpass themselves yet again.
 While remaining true to their identity, their dedication to growth is unprecedented, and this is what makes them one of the most accomplished bands in the instrumental rock genre.